TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 # First Steps

-Your first experience with TeXlyre begins at the authentication screen, where you'll choose how to start your LaTeX journey.
-This decision affects how your projects are stored and what features become available.

 ## Choosing Your Account Type

 TeXlyre offers two ways to get started, each suited to different needs and situations.

 ### Guest Sessions

 Guest sessions provide immediate access to TeXlyre's full feature set without any registration process.
 Click "Try as Guest" to begin editing immediately.
-Guest accounts include all core functionality: document editing, LaTeX compilation, real-time collaboration, and file management.
+Guest accounts include all core functionality: document editing, LaTeX/Typst compilation, real-time collaboration, and file management.

 The trade-off with guest sessions is persistence.
 Your projects exist only for the current browser session and disappear when you close the browser or after 24 hours, whichever comes first.
 Guest sessions also cannot access file system backup features.